Olana State Historic Site: Restoration and management

 Olana is managed by the New York State Office of Parks, Recreation and Historic Preservation, with support from the Olana Partnership.
 Both work to restore Olana to its 1890s appearance.
 A large museum and archive, part of the original Church property, is open to the public and includes over 700 works by Church as well as thousands of works of art by other artists, including paintings by Martin Johnson Heade, Arthur Parton and John Thomas Peele and numerous works by Church's close friend, the sculptor Erastus Dow Palmer.
 The archive, open to scholars, contains letters, scrapbooks, bills, receipts and other ephemera.
 A visitor center is housed in the former carriage house, and an upstairs bedroom has been converted into the Evelyn and Maurice Sharp Gallery, which shows changing exhibitions of artwork drawn mainly from the archival collections.

 The site was closed during the 2006 season for extensive renovation.
 Stencils on the walls were stabilized and new carpeting was laid in the Court Hall.
 Curators and conservators performed rehabilitation work on furniture, upholstery and textiles.
 Fire safety and climate-control systems were improved.
 Commissioner Carol Ash said at the re-opening in May 2007, "The installation of new state-of-the-art equipment underscores the commitment of New York State to protect this remarkable historic landmark, and we look forward to once again showcasing the unique collections and extraordinary landscapes of one of our most important cultural resources."

 The former wagon house in the barn complex now houses educational programs.
 Future plans include a reconstruction of the wagon house and a stabilization of the main barn, to better fit their role as year-round centers for education.
 Olana has been cited as an innovative example of a public-private partnership.
 Olana advocates the preservation of its viewshed by encouraging donations of scenic easements on properties and by discouraging development of industrial projects, such as a proposed cement plant and a proposed power plant.

+Ahead of the celebration of Frederick Church's 200th birthday in 2026, a new visitor center designed by Architecture Research Office and Nelson Byrd Woltz opened in 2024.
+The opening of the center was one of the outcomes a 12-year research, master planning and design effort, for which landscape architect Thomas L. Woltz received the Frederich Church Award from the Olana Partnership in 2025.